-The Vanderbilt Journal of Transnational Law hosted a symposium called “The Role of Non-State Actors in International Law” at Vanderbilt University Law School in February 2013.
-The October issue of the Journal will showcase articles by distinguished symposium guests including:
+February 2013: The Vanderbilt Journal of Transnational Law hosted a symposium called “The Role of Non-State Actors in International Law” at Vanderbilt University Law School in February 2013.
+The October 2013 issue of the Journal (Vol. 46 No. 4) showcased articles by distinguished symposium guests including:

 - Mr. Ian Smillie, “Blood Diamonds and Non-State Actors”

-- Professor Peter J. Spiro, “Constraining Global Corporate Power: A Very Short Introduction”
+- Professor Peter J. Spiro, “Constraining Global Corporate Power: A Short Introduction”